 How many times have you walked into a store or found something you liked online and whipped out your wallet to buy it?
 I wonder how many followers the cashier you just handed your credit card to has?

 I just swiped my card at Casey's to buy a drink & a snack a few minutes ago.
 I have no idea who the owner of Casey's is, or at least I didn't until I googled it and figured out Don Lamberti was the founder.
-Never heard the name before today, yet I spend hundreds of dollars every month there.
+I never heard the name before today, yet I spend hundreds of dollars every month there.

 That's the same thing James did to become a highly successful business owner.
-He got the ball rolling with a lot of hard work selling stuff to people that they wanted to buy, but then gradually faded into the background as he created a real business.
+He got the ball rolling with a lot of hard work selling stuff to people they wanted to buy, but then gradually faded into the background as he created a real business.

 If you want to run a successful business, create or find products and services that people want to buy.
 Then sell those at a price point that makes it a win for both you and your customer.